airamez/http-chess/README.md

 **⚠️ Note:** This is an demo to be used in the (<http://codando.live>) course and there is no chess rules validation.
 Players can move pieces freely.
 A great **coding exercise** is to add proper validation based on chess rules!

+> It is hosted on Azure free tie :)

 ## 🚀 How to Start a New Game

 To create a new chess game instance: